 Walk around the roof (carefully!) and make sure it feels sturdy and stable beneath your feet.
 If there’s too much give, it’s probably rotted.

-10. Buy Your Used RV From a Reliable RV Reseller
+10. Buy Your Used RV From a Reliable Reseller or Get a Professional Inspection

-This is especially the case if you’re a first time buyer of a used RV or if you don’t trust your lemon-detecting abilities.
+A reliable reseller or professional inspection can save you from an enormous headache.
+This is especially the case if you’re a first-time buyer of a used RV or if you don’t trust your lemon-detecting abilities.

 Buy Smart Out There!